kanaverse/kana/README.md

 - Marker detection for each cluster
 - Make custom cell selections and detect markers for this selection
 - Cell type annotation for each cluster across user selected reference datasets
+- Perform Integration or Batch correction using MNN correction.
+You can provide a single dataset containing multiple batches and specify the `batch` column in the cell annotations, or load multiple datasets where each dataset is considered a batch

 The interface provides a depiction of the dimensionality reduction of choice, a ranking of marker genes for the cluster of interest,